-Fortunately, one of our team members had a chance to chat with Scott Dunn at Phat Buddha Vision – a friend of Blayzer’s that focuses on branding, videos, and multimedia.
+Fortunately, one of our team members had a chance to chat with our friends at Phat Buddha Vision – a friend of Blayzer’s that focuses on branding, videos, and multimedia.
 It so happened that Scott and Brennan were in a car driving back from a networking event and got into a conversation about vague, semi-esoteric marketing concepts.

 And as luck would have it, Brennan had his notepad handy.
 Here’s a recreation of the conversation.

 *Skip to the end if you want to know our thoughts on DIY video marketing in 2023.

 Q (Brennan): You keep using the term “emotional branding.”
 What is it, really?

 A (Scott): It’s really about the all-encompassing presentation.
 Your professional wardrobe and how you’re seen digitally.
 How are you representing yourself?
 Are you likable?
 Do people think of you or your products first?
 Are you a supplier or a brand?
 Where did you come from?
 What’s the science behind what you’re doing?

 A: Emotional branding hinges on establishing a connection between a product or service and a brand.
 In the digital world, it might look like you’re just slinging products.
 Products are easy to find.
 Connections though?
 Not so much.
 One way to improve connection points is through media (like video).
 Video can represent an emotional connection that’s…missing…from a product or service.
 It’s something more.

 Q: How do I use video marketing to promote products?